lissom/mlightning/README.md

 Written in C++, it requires the following to compile:
 * C++11 support
 * mongo-cxx-driver using the legacy branch, -std=c++11 is required.
 * boost - program options, system, regex, thread, chrono and filesystem.
-Boost 1.55+ in known to work, earlier versions may
+Boost 1.55 in known to work, earlier versions may work, but this hasn't been tested.
 * scons (and therefore python)
 * tcmalloc (optional)